GoogleChrome/developer.chrome.com/site/en/blog/richer-pwa-installation/index.md

 ## Previewing the UI {: #previewing }

-This UI works in M94 on Android, and [M108 on desktop](/blog/richer-install-ui-desktop/).
+This UI works from Chrome 94 on Android, and [Chrome 108 on desktop](/blog/richer-install-ui-desktop/).

 This feature is enabled on [squoosh.app](https://squoosh.app) and can be previewed there.